philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 - [Datalite: A Simple Datalog Built Around SQLite in Python](https://www.philipzucker.com/datalite/)
 - [Duckegg: A Datalog / Egraph Implementation Built Around DuckDB](https://www.philipzucker.com/duckegg-post/)

-But I think this is the cleanest simplest encoding yet.
+But I think this is the cleanest encoding yet.
 Part of the trick is a strategic retreat on the definition of datalog.

 There are a few impedance mismatches between SQL and datalog.
 These are the crucial features we cannot retreat on:
 - Recursion/Fixpoint support.
 This is part of the point of datalog.
 SQL has a feature [recursive common table expressons](https://www.sqlite.org/lang_with.html#recursive_common_table_expressions) which is clunky and limited.
 An important part of supporting the fixpoint is supporting the seminaive optimization, where highly redundant work is not done.